Updated: Dec 20, 2022

-The evening ended with a call for residents to stand united in their fight for better air quality, to stay engaged, and continue to arm themselves with information related air pollution.
+The evening ended with a call for residents to stand united in their fight for better air quality, to stay engaged, and to continue to arm themselves with information related to air pollution.

 All were invited to a set of workshops slated from 6 p.m. to 8 p.m.
 June 4 at the Community Economic Development Corp. in Clairton to learn about the health impacts of air pollution.
-Attendees will have an opportunity to rotate through three air quality presentations from:
+Attendees will have an opportunity to rotate through three air quality presentations:

-Dr. Deborah Gentile, who will discuss health issues related to air pollution
+Dr. Deborah Gentile will discuss health issues related to air pollution

 Group Against Smog and Pollution (GASP), which will provide an Air Quality 101 lecture, and

-Air quality monitoring experts, who will present about how the technology works and what all is being detected in local air
+Air quality monitoring experts will present about how the technology works and what is being detected in local air

 GASP live-streamed the event, which can be viewed in its entirety here.